zqx123321/miniSQL/README.md

 - execFile: files that can exec in MiniSQL
 - images: images used in readme

+## How to build the project
+One can build it readily by creating an empty C++ project and adding all the source code files, i.e. \*.cpp, \*.h before compiling.
+The executive file is expected to locate in the very folder named MiniSQL.

 ##  To exemplify, following are snapshots of some sequential operations:
 - Create a table
 ![](./images/usage_1.png)